-But acceleration of an ejecta shell by a magnetar wind is accompanied by development of the Rayleigh-Taylor instability at a wind bubble-ejecta boundary, which can considerably complicate the process of shell acceleration \citep{2017ApJ...845..139B}.
-Recent 3D-modelling of an initial interaction of a powerful MWN ($E_{MWN}\approx E_{rot}\sim 10^{52} \textrm{ erg}$) with a typical Supernova ejecta ($E_{eje} \sim 10^{51} \textrm{ erg}$), presented in \cite{2019ApJ...880..150S}, shows that a considerable wind energy dominance results in the Rayleigh-Taylor instability of the MWN surface, mixing of the relativistic MWN plasma with the Supernova ejecta and destroying a regular shell-like structure of the ejecta.
-Relativistic jet-like plasma flows penetrate a steep gradient of external ejecta layers with an acceleration of a mildly relativistic forward shock and a subsequent break-out into a surrounding WR wind.
-This escaping through ejecta channels plasma carries out a dominant part of a magnetar wind energy, living a dense clumpy part of an ejecta with a relatively low energy gain.
+Acceleration of an ejecta shell by a magnetar wind is accompanied by the development of the Rayleigh-Taylor instability at a wind bubble-ejecta boundary, which can considerably complicate the process of shell acceleration \citep{2017ApJ...845..139B}.
+Recent 3D-modelling of an initial interaction of a powerful MWN ($E_{\textrm{MWN}}\approx E_{\textrm{rot}}\sim 10^{52} \textrm{ erg}$) with a typical SN ejecta ($E_{\textrm{ej}} \sim 10^{51} \textrm{ erg}$), presented in \cite{2019ApJ...880..150S}, shows that considerable wind energy dominance results in the Rayleigh-Taylor instability of the MWN surface.